Enhancing Quantum Circuit Noise Robustness from a Geometric Perspective

-In Fig.~\ref{fig:iSWAP}(c), we show that the error distance behaves in a one-dimensional random walk pattern as the circuit grows, so the error accumulates tremendously slower than the raw iSWAP circuit.
-We also show that with multiple instances with differently sampled twirling gates, the average error distance grows as the square root of the depth of the circuit, as the property of a random walk process.
+In Fig.~\ref{fig:iSWAP}(c), we show that with the application of twirling gates, the error distance exhibits a one-dimensional random walk pattern, leading to significantly slower error accumulation compared to the raw iSWAP circuit.
+When multiple instances with randomly sampled twirling sequences are averaged, as in the case of RC, the error distance increases proportionally to the square root of the circuit depth, consistent with the characteristics of a random walk process.
+We also demonstrate fidelity improvements in randomized compiled circuits at a single circuit layer.
+Fig.~\ref{fig:iSWAP}(b) and Fig.~\ref{fig:CNOT}(c) compare state transfer fidelity under various noise strengths, both with and without twirling gates.
+The figures clearly show that incorporating RC significantly boosts fidelity in both CNOT and iSWAP circuits.

-The advantages of implementing twirling gates are not limited to situations where the circuit is deep.
-We now focus on a single circuit layer to observe fidelity improvements from randomized compiled circuits, which are averaged over multiple equivalent circuits with different twirling gate configurations.
-The state transfer fidelity under different noise strengths, both with and without twirling gates, is compared in Fig.~\ref{fig:iSWAP}(b) and Fig.~\ref{fig:CNOT}(c).
-The inclusion of random twirling gates leads to a significant enhancement of fidelity, a trend clearly illustrated in the figure for both CNOT and iSWAP circuits.

-Because part of the noise source in the CNOT circuit is potentially correctable, we also incorporated optimal quantum control techniques so that several components in $\mathbf{R}^{[1]}$ vanish.
+Because part of the noise source in the CNOT circuit is potentially correctable, we also incorporated pulse-level optimal quantum control so that several components in $\mathbf{\Gamma}^{1}$ vanish.
 The corresponding $\pi/2$ pulses with an optimized shape obtained in~\cite{hai2022universal} and a trivial cosine shape are shown in Fig.~\ref{fig:CNOT}(b).
 The optimal control pulse exhibits robustness against IZ and ZI noises.
-It shows clearly in the figure that the fidelity is even further improved on top of the already-existing improvement from random twirling gates, which demonstrates that gate-level robustness from quantum control techniques can complement circuit compiling level robustness.
-As seen in Fig.~\ref{fig:CNOT}(c), incorporating robust control pulses clearly improves the fidelity, and the advantage gained from robust control is separated with RC.
+It shows clearly in the figure that the fidelity is further improved on top of the already-existing improvement from random twirling gates, which demonstrates that gate-level robustness from quantum control techniques can complement circuit compiling level robustness, and the advantage gained from robust control is separated with RC.